25 Black Models Who Broke Barriers in the Fashion World

 Many look up to Wek for showing a different kind of beauty that does not conform to Caucasian standards as a Black woman.
 In 1997, Wek appeared on the November cover of ELLE, making her the first African model to appear on the publication.

 Kenyan actress Lupita Nyong’o has called Wek one of her inspirations growing up.
-Notable brands the model has walked for on international runways include Marc Jacobs, Oscar de la Renta, Calvin Klein, Ralph Lauren, and Valentino.
+Notable brands the African model has walked for include Alexander McQueen, Oscar de la Renta, Calvin Klein, Ralph Lauren, and Valentino.

 Jourdan Dunn